-The above lemma shows us how this paper's main results can be applied to some classical settings; see e.g. \autoref{foliations}.
-Here $ X $ can be a Riemannian manifold having {bounded geometry} (see e.g. \autoref{defi:bounded}), or a uniformly regular Riemannian manifold at $ M $ (see e.g. \autoref{UR}) including the smooth compact Riemannian manifold with $ M $ being far away from the boundary, or more generally, $ X $ is $ C^{0,1} $-uniform around $ M $ (see assumption $ (\blacksquare) $ in \autopageref{C1MM}).
+The above corollary shows how this paper's main results can be applied to some classical settings; see e.g. \autoref{foliations}.
+Here, $ X $ can be a Riemannian manifold having {bounded geometry} (see e.g. \autoref{defi:bounded}), or a uniformly regular Riemannian manifold on $ M $ (see e.g. \autoref{UR}) including the smooth compact Riemannian manifold with $ M $ being far from the boundary, or more generally, $ X $ is $ C^{0,1} $-uniform around $ M $ (see assumption $ (\blacksquare) $ on \autopageref{C1MM}).

-To apply our existence results in \autoref{invariant} for the local case like the one given in the above lemmas, one usually needs using the radial retraction \eqref{radial} to truncate the generating maps so that the conditions become globality (e.g. \autoref{lem:exampleH} \eqref{it:H3}); and to apply the regularity results in \autoref{stateRegularity}, instead one needs using smooth bump functions (or blid maps (see \autoref{bump})).
+To apply our existence results in \autoref{invariant} to the local case such as the one given in the above results, one usually needs to use the radial retraction \eqref{radial} to truncate the generating maps so that the local conditions can become global (e.g. \autoref{lem:exampleH} \eqref{it:H3}); and to apply the regularity results in \autoref{stateRegularity}, instead one needs to use smooth bump functions or \emph{blid maps} (see \autoref{bump}).
 If $ \sup_m\lambda_s(m) < 1 $ (or $ \sup_m\lambda_u(m) < 1 $), \autoref{thm:local} and \autoref{thm:LocalRegularity} can be applied directly in some contexts.

-\section{Existence of Invariant Graphs}
+\chapter{Existence of Invariant Graphs}